shivajideotale/preparation-checklist/docs/html-css/css.md

         - flex-flow - `flex-flow property is a shorthand property for setting both the flex-direction and flex-wrap properties`
             - flex-direction
             - flex-wrap
-        - justify-items -
-        - align-items - `align the items on cross-axis (vertically)`
-        - justify-content - `align the items on main-axis (horizontally)`
+        - justify-content - `align the grid content on main-axis (horizontally)`
-        - align-content - `property sets the distribution of space between and around content items along a flexbox's cross-axis (vertically)`
+        - align-content - `align the grid content on cross-axis (vertically)`
+        - justify-items
+        - align-items
         - gap
     - CSS Flex Items Properties
         - flex - `flex property is a shorthand property for the flex-grow, flex-shrink, and flex-basis properties.`
             - flex-grow
             - flex-shrink
             - flex-basis
+        - justify-self
         - align-self
         - order